Archipiélago de Juan Fernández National Park

 Archipiélago de Juan Fernández National Park (/es/) is a national park located in the Pacific Ocean 665 kilometres west of Chile's mainland port of San Antonio, in the Juan Fernández Archipelago.
-The park covers 96 square kilometres and comprises the Santa Clara, Alejandro Selkirk and the most part of the Robinson Crusoe Island islands.
+The park covers 96 square kilometres and comprises the islands of Santa Clara andAlejandro Selkirk, as well as most of Robinson Crusoe Island.

 Climate

 The islands have a subtropical climate with mediterranean influence, but this varies depending on the island and is moderated by the influence of the cold Humboldt Current, which flows northward to the east of the islands, and the southeast trade winds.
 Temperatures range from 3 C to 34 C, with an annual mean of 15.4 C. Higher elevations are generally cooler, with occasional frosts on Robinson Crusoe.

 Average annual precipitation is 1081 mm, varying from 318 mm to 1698 mm year to year.
 Much of the variability in rainfall depends on the El Niño-Southern Oscillation.
 There is generally a 4 - 5 month dry season during the warmer summer months.
 Rainfall is higher in the winter months, and varies with elevation and exposure; elevations above 500 m experience frequent rainfall, while the western, leeward sides of Robinson Crusoe and Santa Clara are quite dry.